QUEEN’S UNIVERSITY BELFAST

 We welcome support from individuals, charitable trusts and foundations and organisations, and would be pleased to discuss ways in which relationships may be fostered with potential benefactors.

-For further information on any of the above please contact Jacqui McCormick, Stewardship Officer, on 028 9097 5378 or email firstname.lastname@example.org .This promise will change as we listen to you, our donors.
+For further information on any of the above please contact Jacqui McCormick, Donor Relations Officer, on 028 9097 5378 or email firstname.lastname@example.org .This promise will change as we listen to you, our donors.

 Queen's University Belfast is committed to Equality, Diversity and Inclusion.